-As I said, sinkholes are almost always prone to karst areas.
-In such areas, it’s possible to see hundreds or even thousands of sinkholes in a small area, and no surface streams, because all the drainage occurs subsurface.
+As mentioned previously, sinkholes are almost always prone to karst areas.
+In such areas, it’s sometimes possible to see hundreds or even thousands of sinkholes in a small area, and no surface streams, because all the drainage occurs subsurface.
 Evaporite rocks underlie about 35 to 40 percent of the United States, but in most cases, they are buried very deep, so there are only a few threatened areas.

 The most impressive sinkholes form in thick layers of homogenous limestone.
 Their formation is facilitated by high groundwater flow, often caused by high rainfall.
-When these thick, relatively soluble layers sit ontop of insoluble rock, significant underground streams (or even rivers) may form, dissolving a significant quantity of rock, creating large underground voids.
+When these thick, relatively soluble layers sit on top of insoluble rocks, significant underground streams (or even rivers) may form, dissolving a significant quantity of rock, creating large underground voids.